 Calculating the reorder point for a given product first requires that you determine a product's average daily sales, lead time, and amount of safety stock.
 You can easily pull daily sales information from your POS system if you have one.
 If you don't you can look at inventory numbers and divide by the number of days between taking inventory.
-Use our free inventory tracking sheet to make this even easier.
+Use our free inventory sheet to make this even easier.
 Safety stock levels are also noted on this sheet.

 Optimal Reorder Point & Optimal Reorder Point Formula